USL Championship

 The USL Championship (USLC) is a men's professional soccer league in the second tier of the United States league system.
 It is organized by the United Soccer League (USL) as its premier league for men above USL League One.
-Operating under a franchise model, 24 teams divided between the league's Eastern and Western conferences compete in an annual round-robin regular season, lasting from spring to fall.
+Operating under a franchise model, 25 teams divided between the league's Eastern and Western conferences compete in an annual round-robin regular season, lasting from spring to fall.
 At the end of the season, the top team overall wins the Players' Shield, while the top eight teams in each conference advance to a playoff tournament culminating in the USL Championship final, which determines the champion.
 The league's teams also simultaneously compete in the U.S. Open Cup and USL Cup.

-Playing its first season in 2011 as USL Pro, and later the USL, the league formed from the merger of the USL's preceding two pro leagues, after a number of clubs broke away to found the North American Soccer League.
+Playing its first season in 2011 as USL Pro, and later the USL, the league formed from the merger of the USL's preceding two pro leagues, after a number of clubs broke away to establish the North American Soccer League.
 It was initially sanctioned by U.S. Soccer as a third-tier league, but was later promoted to the second tier in 2017.
 Reserve teams of Major League Soccer (MLS) franchises also competed in the league from 2014 to the advent of MLS Next Pro in 2022.
 The Championship adopted its current name following the re-establishment of a second pro league in 2019.
-A third pro league, tentatively named USL Division One, is currently being planned to supersede the Championship as the USL's premier league.
+A third pro league, USL Premier, is currently being planned to supersede the Championship as the USL's top league.

-As of the 2024 season, Colorado Springs Switchbacks FC are the current champions, while Louisville City FC and Orlando City SC have won the most championships each (2).
+As of the 2025 season, Pittsburgh Riverhounds SC are the current champions, while Louisville City FC and Orlando City SC have won the most championships each (2).
 The current Players' Shield holders are Louisville City FC, while Orlando City SC has won the most Players' Shields (3).
 Three former USL Championship teams – Orlando City SC, FC Cincinnati, and Nashville SC – are now MLS franchises.

 History

 Founding and first seasons (2010–2012)

 Logo of USL Pro – the competition's original name from 2011 to 2014.

-Though leaked by the Dayton Dutch Lions weeks prior, the USL announced in a September 2010 press release the merger of its First and Second Division into the USL Pro, a new league with D3 status granted by U.S. Soccer.
-The Lions, then a Premier Development League (PDL) team, joined the new competition alongside the five remaining Second Division clubs: the Charleston Battery, Charlotte Eagles, Harrisburg City Islanders, Pittsburgh Riverhounds, and Richmond Kickers; and a reactivated Wilmington Hammerheads, who last played in the Second Division.
-The Austin Aztex, the lone surviving First Division club, joined as Orlando City SC, after relocating to Orlando, Florida.
-The Rochester Rhinos also joined, aborting their plan to defect from the USL to the NASL.
+The USL Championship traces its origins to September 2010, when the USL announced the merger of its First and Second Division into the USL Pro, a new league with Division III status granted by U.S. Soccer.
+The first announced teams were the five remaining Second Division clubs – the Charleston Battery, Charlotte Eagles, Harrisburg City Islanders, Pittsburgh Riverhounds, and Richmond Kickers; alongside were the Austin Aztex, the lone surviving First Division club, who joined as Orlando City SC after relocating to Orlando, Florida, and a reactivated Wilmington Hammerheads, who last played in the Second Division.